ibm-cloud-docs/CDN/api.md

 [View the Metrics Container](/docs/CDN?topic=CDN-metrics-container)

-All metrics data are UTC+0.
+All metrics data is UTC+0.
 {:note}

 ### getCustomerInvoicingMetrics